-Only graduate courses completed with a grade of B or higher count towards the requirements of Bioinformatics Master’s program.
+Only graduate courses completed with a grade of B or higher count towards the requirements of each Bioinformatics degree.
 Students must receive a B or higher in a required core course.
 Students receiving a B- or lower in a required core course are subject to dismissal from the program.
 However, they may file an appeal to the Bioinformatics Graduate Committee for approval to retake the course and remain in the program if the appeal is approved.
 Students must obtain at least a 3.0 cumulative grade point average in the courses in the curriculum to receive the degree.

 Refer to each degree page for each degree credit requirements.